-Tampa is home to numerous “adult establishments” where consenting adults can sometimes test the limits of what is permissible under this law.
+Tampa is home to numerous “adult establishments” where consenting adults can sometimes test the limits of what is permissible under this indecent exposure law.
 Just outside of Ybor City is Eyz Wide Shut, a club for designed for the swinger lifestyle, amongst other “famous” Tampa establishments.
 Sometimes, home owners decide to turn their homes into “bottle clubs” where certain lifestyles can be explored.
-Regardless of whether this is your lifestyle choice, The Bantner Firm is here to protect your right to decide how you live it.
+Regardless of whether this is your lifestyle choice, The Banter Firm is here to protect your right to decide how you live it.

-In this Broward County case, Detective Lopez of the Hollywood Police Department had received reports of sexual activity occurring The Pleasure Emporium.
+In this Broward County indecent exposure case, Detective Lopez of the Hollywood Police Department had received reports of sexual activity occurring The Pleasure Emporium.
 If the name itself didn’t give it away, Det.
 Lopez decided to go undercover by posing as a patron and entering the business.
 When he was there, not unexpectedly, he observed sexual activity in the theater area and he was personally groped and solicited by other patrons.
 At some point, he observed Mr. Martin with his sexual organ exposed and he was arrested.

 The case turned on whether The Pleasure Emporium was legally a private or public establishment.
-The State’s concern was that someone could unwittingly walk into this business and observe sexual activity that they did not want to see.
+The State’s concern was that someone could unwittingly walk into this business and observe indecent exposure sexual activity that they did not want to see.
 The Court rejected this argument noting that a ticket had to be purchased prior to entry, that an entrant had to be buzzed into a private area behind a locked door, and there was a distinction between the private viewing area and public area.

 Ultimately, the Court dismissed the charges against Mr. Martin, finding that the acts occurred in a private area and, thus, were constitutionally protected.